The UK delivered a sustainable COP26.

 All carbon accounting is being carried out in line with the GHG Protocol and other sources of best practice guidance and will be published once the event has been delivered.

 What are your carbon offsets?

-The unavoidable carbon emissions from COP26 will be offset through the purchase of UNFCCC-recognised offsets such as Certified Emission Reductions (CERs).
+The unavoidable carbon emissions from COP26 are being offset through the purchase of UNFCCC-recognised offsets such as Certified Emission Reductions (CERs).

 - Of the highest possible standard, ideally Gold Standard certified